subtopic 2.3: Biogeochemical cycles

 - In Living Organisms:

-- Proteins: Nitrogen is a key component of amino acids, the building blocks of proteins, which are essential for growth and cellular functions.
+- Proteins: Nitrogen is essential for amino acids, the building blocks of proteins needed for growth and cellular functions.

 - In Dead Organic Matter:

-- Humus: Decomposed organic matter in soil, known as humus, contains nitrogen that can be further broken down into inorganic forms.
+- Humus: This decomposed organic matter in soil contains nitrogen that can be transformed into inorganic nitrogen, accessible to plants.

 Inorganic Nitrogen Stores

-- Nitrogen Gas (N₂): The atmosphere is composed of approximately 78% nitrogen gas, which is relatively inert and not directly usable by most living organisms.
+- Nitrogen Gas: About 78% of Earth's atmosphere is nitrogen gas, which is inert and cannot be directly used by most organisms.

-- Nitrogen Fixation: Certain bacteria and industrial processes convert atmospheric nitrogen into forms that can be used by plants, such as ammonia (NH₃).
+- Nitrogen Fixation: Certain bacteria and industrial processes (e.g., Haber-Bosch) convert atmospheric nitrogen into usable forms like ammonia (NH₃).

-- Ammonia (NH₃) and Ammonium (NH₄⁺): Produced by nitrogen-fixing bacteria, decomposers, and the Haber-Bosch process.
-These compounds can be taken up by plants or further converted.
+- Ammonia (NH₃) and Ammonium (NH₄⁺): Produced by nitrogen-fixing bacteria, decomposers, and industrial processes.
+Plants can absorb these forms directly or through further conversion.

 - Nitrites (NO₂⁻) and Nitrates (NO₃⁻):